apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO manage to get alsa working on rpi

 - TODO compile arm on x86 and then create a package for release...

 - TODO zicOs based on busybox